OlamilekanJohn/Climate-Finance-Project/README.md

 Rather than selecting a single year (e.g. 2020), ND-GAIN vulnerability and readiness scores were averaged across all available years for each country.
 This decision was made because:

-- ND-GAIN scores change slowly — they reflect structural country characteristics such as geography, infrastructure, and governance
+- ND-GAIN scores change slowly, they reflect structural country characteristics such as geography, infrastructure, and governance
 - Picking one year introduces arbitrary sensitivity to short-term fluctuations
 - Averaging produces a more stable, robust measure of underlying risk profile

 ### 5.2 Why Log Transformation Was Applied

-GDP per capita, finance per capita, damages per capita, CO₂ per capita, and population are all heavily right-skewed — a small number of countries have values many times larger than the majority.
+GDP per capita, finance per capita, damages per capita, CO₂ per capita, and population are all heavily right-skewed, a small number of countries have values many times larger than the majority.
 Log transformation was applied to:

 - Compress extreme values and reduce the influence of outliers
 - Convert multiplicative relationships to additive ones — a percentage change in GDP is comparable across rich and poor countries; a unit change in raw GDP is not